Celebrate Women’s Equality Day at Work! [Tips+Ideas]

 In the STEM sector, for example, many tech companies are taking this on - consider STEM for Women, the work Nasa or Fermi are doing on helping Women into STEM-focused career paths.

-This not only shows a willingness to commit resources to help young women into work, but it also shows a focus on improving diversity in your sector from the ground up, supporting career pathways, and encouraging young professionals to learn and develop in work.
+This not only shows a willingness to commit resources to help young women with their career development, but it also shows a focus on improving diversity in your sector from the ground up, supporting career pathways, and encouraging young professionals to learn and develop in work.

 It's not enough to create DEIB policies and initiatives behind closed doors.
-For Women's Equality Day, why not consider empowering your staff to take part in external organizations or outreach events that help promote the rights of Women?
+For Women's Equality Day, empower your staff to work with local nonprofits or organizations that support women.

 Celebrate your people through rewards, recognition, and honest dialogue about their experiences.
 Consider hosting internal events that showcase the achievements of women in your organization, from team and individual awards to gender-focused 'ted talk' style seminars with external experts from women-owned businesses, inspiring women in your organization to share their stories.

-At the end of the day, a commitment to celebrate international women's day means a commitment to change.
-And this can be most acutely demonstrated by Gender Pay Gap reporting for equal pay.
+At the end of the day, a commitment to celebrate women’s equality means a commitment to change.
+This can be most acutely demonstrated by Gender Pay Gap reporting for equal pay.

 According to Pew Research, the Gender Pay Gap persists, even with wide press coverage and a commitment to reporting across many of the world's largest companies.
 This can be down to a few things, but none more demoralizing than the fact many companies simply aren't reporting their Gender Pay disparities.

-However, every baby step forward is a commitment to change - so take a look at your people data, get honest with yourself and commit to real, measurable changes. whether that's hiring more women of color in leadership positions or creating incentives for women to stay in higher-paying roles - this is the kind of stuff that makes a difference.
+However, every baby step forward is a commitment to change.
+Take a look at your data, get honest with yourself, and commit to real, measurable changes, whether that's hiring more women of color in leadership positions or creating incentives for women to stay in higher-paying roles - it makes a difference.

 Final Thoughts

-Women's Equality Day isn't just about celebrating progress; it's about committing to change and allowing those changes to be seen through your data.
-Celebrate the work of your teams, consider internal advocacy initiatives, open professional networking opportunities, and commit to real-world pay gap reporting for a commitment to tangible change that can make a real difference in the equal rights of your women employees.
+Celebrate the work of your teams, consider internal advocacy initiatives, open professional networking opportunities, and commit to real-world pay gap reporting for a commitment to tangible change that can make a real difference in the equal rights of women at work.

 Ready to start your commitment to change?
 Book a demo with Cooleaf, the all-in-one experience platform, to learn more about how we can help recognize, reward, and empower your teams this Women's Equality Day.